microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/2_TypeDeclarations.md

 ```
 This allows operations to specify whether they are written for big-endian or little-endian representations, and leverages the type system to ensure at compile-time that mismatched operands aren't allowed.

+Type names must be unique within a namespace and may not conflict with operation and function names.
 Types may not have circular dependencies in Q#; defining something like a directly or indirectly recursive type is not possible, i.e. the following construct will give a compilation error:
 ```qsharp
     newtype Foo = (Foo, Int); // gives an error newtype Bar = Baz;        // gives an error